This is the single source of truth for everything available inside an Ability.

 user_input = await self.capability_worker.user_response()

-• Tip: Always check for empty strings (if not user_input: continue)
+- Tip: Always check for empty strings (

 wait_for_complete_transcription()

-Waits until the user has completely finished speaking before returning.
-Use when you need the full utterance without premature cutoff.
+Waits until the user has completely finished speaking before returning the final transcription.

 full_input = await self.capability_worker.wait_for_complete_transcription()